kchua220/The-Wheel-of-Taste/README.md

 - Interactive Spinning Wheel: Watch the vibrant wheel spin and land on a meal suggestion that suits your selected cuisine and budget.
 - Customizable Budgets: Select a budget range (<$15, $15-$30, >$30) to get meal suggestions that fit your spending preference.
 - Polished Animations: Enjoy a visually immersive experience with stunning animations powered by Lottie and SwiftUI transitions.
-- Localized Meal Suggestions: Over 20 cuisines with tailored meal options to keep your dining experience diverse and exciting.
+- Localized Meal Suggestions: Over 300 meal options to keep your dining experience diverse and exciting.
 - User-Friendly Interface: An intuitive and accessible design ensures a seamless user experience.
 - Enhanced Visuals: Gradient backgrounds, falling emojis, and smooth transitions make this app a feast for the eyes.